fabiospampinato/vscode-open-in-terminal/README.md

 Adds a few commands for opening the current project in Terminal.

-It can be configured to use whichever terminal app you use.
+It can be configured to use whichever terminal app you want.

 ## Install